 Under the supervision and with the participation of management, including our principal executive and financial officers, we assessed our internal control over financial reporting as of December 31, 2020, based on criteria for effective internal control over financial reporting established in Internal Control - Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Our management's assessment of the effectiveness of our internal control over financial reporting as of December 31, 2020, based on criteria for effective internal control over financial reporting effectiveness of our internal control over financial reporting included testing and evaluating the design and operating effectiveness of our internal controls.
+Our management's assessment of the effectiveness of our internal control over financial reporting included testing and evaluating the design and operating effectiveness of our internal controls.
 In our management's opinion, we have maintained effective internal control over financial reporting as of December 31, 2020, based on criteria established in the COSO 2013 framework.